 Rhamnus crocea, Spiny Redberry

 A California Native that is a species of buckthorn.
-A shrub that can reach a height of up to seven feet tall and wide.
+A shrub that can reach a height of up to seven feet tall but typically exists within the two to six foot tall range.
 The leaves are spiny, small and thin with edible red berries.
-Small white flowers bloom in the spring through winter.
+Small white flowers bloom in the winter through spring.
 Female plants produce red fruits that that birds love.
 It is recommended to plant more than one to ensure pollination.
 It is great for bank stabilization.
 You can lightly pinch or prune at any time.

 Prune to shape in winter after all the berries are gone.